JingwenWu09/MCT-draftlink/README.md

 In this folder, each file corresponds to one bug.
 The naming convention follows the format: Number_(ModelChecker)\_(BugCategory)\_(TransformationUsed).

-We also distinguish the interaction process using different boxes: Me represents our submissions, while Developer represents the responses from the developers of the respective model checkers.
+We also distinguish the interaction process using different boxes: "Me" represents our submissions, while "Developer" represents the responses from the developers of the respective model checkers.